piegope/doc/docs/content/en/powershell/Getting-started/getting-started.md

 ---
 ## Prerequisites

 Although each Devolutions PowerShell script has specific dependencies related to the tasks it is meant to carry out, all must meet a global set of prerequisites in order to be executed.
-These only need to be configured once per computer.
+Luckily, these only need to be configured once per computer.

 {% snippet, "badgeInfo" %}These requirements must be met on the computer on which the Devolutions product that you wish to interact with using PowerShell scripts is installed.{% endsnippet %}